ankane/pretender/README.md

 Pretender is also flexible and lightweight - less than 40 lines of code :-)

-Pretender works with Rails 2.3 and above.
+Pretender works with Rails 2.3+ and almost any authentication system.
+(devise, authlogic, sorcery, and many more - it's agnostic)

 ## Get started